Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Education, Employment, Healthcare, Partnership, Professional Negligence

-This section covers firms and lawyers which specialise in disputes arising over loss suffered as a result of negligent advice given by professionals.
+This section covers firms and lawyers that specialise in disputes arising over loss suffered as a result of negligent advice given by professionals.
 A wide range of professionals are covered, including architects, surveyors, financial advisers, insurance brokers and solicitors or barristers.

-Related sections: Construction, Insurance, Professional Discipline
+Related sections: Clinical Negligence, Construction, Insurance, Professional Discipline

 Related sections: Banking & Finance, Construction, Energy & Natural Resources, Infrastructure